Energy Improvements Light the Way to Savings, Services at The Learning LampPosted on August 5, 2021

 “Spending less on energy consumption allows us to invest more in local children,” explained Dr. Leah Spangler, President & CEO of The Learning Lamp.
 “Additionally, we’re now doing our part to improve the environment for future generations.
 SEF grants helped to guide the improvements we made and make them more affordable.”

 Temporarily disrupted by the pandemic, The Learning Lamp’s Improved Efficiency Initiative wrapped up its most recent phase in the summer of 2021 with a $9,000 SEF grant.
 Crews began work in January of 2021 by pumping blown fiberglass and urethane foam insulation into the building’s 4,000-foot attic crawl space and a basement ceiling in the area that houses the Cambria County Backpack Project’s food pantry and packing/distribution area.
-The insulation also helped to moderate temperatures in the office workspace directly above on the building’s first floor.
+Continued from the main section, the insulation also helped to moderate temperatures in the office workspace directly above on the building’s first floor.
 A combined 189 light fixtures were then retrofitted with LED ballast-bypass lights.
 The savings were immediate.

 “By updating our lighting, we lowered our electric bills by an average of about $140 per month.
 Insulating the attic and basement saved another $120 a month.
 If the rest of the year follows suit, total yearly savings will be more than $2,400.
 The savings is directly reinvested into program for children,” Spangler added.